phil7j/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM or Document Object Module is an object representation of the HTML elements of a webpage.
+It is basically an API we use to communicate with the html and CSS of the web page.

 2. What is an event?

+    An event is anytime a user interacts with a web page like a click or a scroll or a page load.

 3. What is an event listener?

+    An event listener is a function that allows you to have the browser listen for a certain event and run a callback function when the event is triggered.

 4. Why would we convert a NodeList into an Array?

+    Mainly because of the methods available on the Array.
+A Nodelist is very similar to an array, it is also a list of items.
+The main difference is that since it is not a proper array, it does not have the many methods available to an array.
+So if we convert it to an array we can make use of them.

 5. What is a component?

+    A component is a reusable section of your website, it's made up of HTML, CSS and JS.

 ### Git Set up